communityinclusion/communityinclusion.org/src/pages/about/glossary.md

 <dt><strong>demonstration project</strong>&nbsp;</dt>
 <dd>Small project that tests a new approach or theory, with the hope that, if successful, it will then be replicated by people or agencies in other, similar situations.</dd>
 <dt><strong>Department of Labor</strong><em>&nbsp;</em></dt>
 <dd>Both federal and state agencies that supervise, provide, and fund services to serve businesses&rsquo; needs and help people find jobs.
-In some states, the Dept. of Labor houses the&nbsp;<em>vocational rehabilitation&nbsp;agency</em>, which focuses on employment for eligible people with disabilities.</dd>
+In some states, the Department of Labor houses the&nbsp;<em>vocational rehabilitation&nbsp;agency</em>, which focuses on employment for eligible people with disabilities.</dd>
 <dt><strong>Department of Mental Health (DMH)</strong>&nbsp;</dt>
 <dd>General name for the state agency that provides services to people with mental health disabilities and sometimes substance abuse problems.
 This department usually focuses on treatment, support, and recovery, but most have other programs as well, such as housing support, skill training, and employment.</dd>
 <dt><strong>Department of Developmental Disabilities (DDD)</strong>&nbsp;</dt>